-Understanding the changes in the Root CA change for Azure Database for PostgreSQL Single server
+Understanding the changes in the Root CA change for Azure Database for MySQL Single Server

-Azure Database for PostgreSQL will be changing the root certificate for the client application/driver enabled with SSL, used to connect to the database server.
-The root certificate currently available is set to expire February 15, 2021 (02/15/2021) as part of standard maintenance and security best practices.
-This article gives you more details about the upcoming changes, the resources that will be affected, and the steps needed to ensure that your application maintains connectivity to your database server.
+Azure Database for MySQL Single Server successfully completed the root certificate change on February 15, 2021 (02/15/2021) as part of standard maintenance and security best practices.
+This article gives you more details about the changes, the resources affected, and the steps needed to ensure that your application maintains connectivity to your database server.

-In some cases, applications use a local certificate file generated from a trusted Certificate Authority (CA) certificate file to connect securely.
-Currently customers can only use the predefined certificate to connect to an Azure Database for PostgreSQL server, which is located here.
+Azure database for MySQL users can only use the predefined certificate to connect to their MySQL server, which is located here.
 However, Certificate Authority (CA) Browser forum recently published reports of multiple certificates issued by CA vendors to be non-compliant.

 As per the industry's compliance requirements, CA vendors began revoking CA certificates for non-compliant CAs, requiring servers to use certificates issued by compliant CAs, and signed by CA certificates from those compliant CAs.
-Since Azure Database for PostgreSQL currently uses one of these non-compliant certificates, which client applications use to validate their SSL connections, we need to ensure that appropriate actions are taken (described below) to minimize the potential impact to your PostgreSQL servers.
+Since Azure Database for MySQL used one of these non-compliant certificates, we needed to rotate the certificate to the compliant version to minimize the potential threat to your MySQL servers.

-To avoid your application's availability being interrupted due to certificates being unexpectedly revoked, or to update a certificate, which has been revoked, follow the steps below.
-The idea is to create a new .pem file, which combines the current cert and the new one and during the SSL cert validation once of the allowed values will be used.
-Refer to the steps below:
+To avoid your application's availability being interrupted due to certificates being unexpectedly revoked, or to update a certificate that has been revoked, use the following steps.
+The idea is to create a new .pem file, which combines the current cert and the new one and during the SSL cert validation one of the allowed values will be used.
+Refer to the following steps:

-Download BaltimoreCyberTrustRoot & DigiCertGlobalRootG2 Root CA from links below:
+Download BaltimoreCyberTrustRoot & DigiCertGlobalRootG2 Root CA from the following links:

 Generate a combined CA certificate store with both BaltimoreCyberTrustRoot and DigiCertGlobalRootG2 certificates are included.

-keytool -importcert -alias PostgreSQLServerCACert -file D:\BaltimoreCyberTrustRoot.crt.pem -keystore truststore -storepass password -noprompt
+keytool -importcert -alias MySQLServerCACert -file D:\BaltimoreCyberTrustRoot.crt.pem -keystore truststore -storepass password -noprompt

-keytool -importcert -alias PostgreSQLServerCACert2 -file D:\DigiCertGlobalRootG2.crt.pem -keystore truststore -storepass password -noprompt
+keytool -importcert -alias MySQLServerCACert2 -file D:\DigiCertGlobalRootG2.crt.pem -keystore truststore -storepass password -noprompt

 Then replace the original keystore file with the new generated one:

-For .NET (Npgsql) users on Linux using SSL_CERT_DIR, make sure BaltimoreCyberTrustRoot and DigiCertGlobalRootG2 both exist in the directory indicated by SSL_CERT_DIR.
-If any certificates do not exist, create the missing certificate file.
+For .NET users on Linux using SSL_CERT_DIR, make sure BaltimoreCyberTrustRoot and DigiCertGlobalRootG2 both exist in the directory indicated by SSL_CERT_DIR.
+If any certificates don't exist, create the missing certificate file.

-For other PostgreSQL client users, you can merge two CA certificate files like this format below
+For other (MySQL Client/MySQL Workbench/C/C++/Go/Python/Ruby/PHP/NodeJS/Perl/Swift) users, you can merge two CA certificate files into the following format: